Christmas in Cornwall

 There’s plenty going on this Christmas at Cornwall’s National Trust properties.
-Nearby Trengwainton hosts a lantern trail, and Godolphin House is open on some weekends, as well as the gardens (please check the website).
+Nearby Trengwainton hosts a lantern trail, and Godolphin House is open on some weekends to see the house decorated in all its Christmas finery.

-You can visit Father Christmas in his grotto at Lanhydrock (near Bodmin) or listen to his tales at the event at Trelissick.
-Tudor house Trerice is always beautiful at this time of year; and if you don’t mind a long drive, Cotehele’s famous 60-foot Christmas garland is truly spectacular.
+You can visit Father Christmas in his grotto at both Tudor house Trerice and Trelissick.
+A Christmas craft fair can also be found in the barn at Trelissick between 2nd – 5th December, with homemade gifts handmade by National Trust staff and volunteers.
+Lanhydrock is always beautiful at this time of year; and if you don’t mind a long drive, Cotehele’s famous 60-foot Christmas garland is truly spectacular.

 Cornish Christmas Shows

 Is the Kernow King doing panto again this year?
 Oh yes he is!
-Join Edward Rowe and his crew for Treasure Island at Truro’s Hall For Cornwall.
+Join Edward Rowe and his crew for Peter Pan at Truro’s Hall For Cornwall.
 It’s a proper traditional panto, with songs, shouting and a distinctly Cornish twist.

 You can also wrap up and head for the woods.
 Rogue Otherworld are performing their unique Winter Wood experience at Tehidy Woods.
 Old Man Winter guides you on an immersive journey through an enchanted world (while you warm up with mince pies and mulled wine).